Haggace History, Family Crest & Coats of Arms

 Early History of the Haggace family

-Another 151 words (11 lines of text) covering the years 1273, 1379, 1540 and 1621 are included under the topic Early Haggace History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haggace research.
+Another 84 words (6 lines of text) covering the years 1273, 1379, 1679, 1540, 1621, 1662, 1564 and 1601 are included under the topic Early Haggace History in all our PDF Extended History products and printed products wherever possible.

 Haggace Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Haggace has been spelled many different ways, including Haggas, Haggis, Hagis, Hagass, Haggist, Hagges, Hages, Hagus, Hagase, Aggas, Agas, Aggs, Agace, Agus and many more.